notofonts/noto-docs/src/miniarticles/NotoSansOsmanya.md

 # Noto Sans Osmanya

-Noto Sans Osmanya is a sanserif design intended for general use for the Osmanya script.
+Noto Sans Osmanya is a sanserif design for texts in the historical Osmanya script.

-It contains 45 glyphs, and supports 44 characters from the Unicode blocks: Osmanya.
+Noto Sans Osmanya has multiple weights, contains 45 glyphs, and supports 44 characters: Osmanya.

 ## Supported writing systems